-In 2013, Edward Snowden revealed global spy activities of the National Security Agency.
+In 2013, Edward Snowden revealed the global spy activities of the National Security Agency.
 In the years that followed, dozens of blogs and websites popped up to tell you about ‘security’ and how to defend against the evil US-American companies that passed your personal data to government agencies.

 Always stay in the loop!

-Subscribe to our RSS/Atom feeds.
+Subscribe to our RSS/Atom feed.

 Our Top 5 indicators for shady blogs and websites

 Consider at least the following five indicators if you read articles or search for new blogs worth reading.

 Indicator 1: ‘Technology is everything in information security’

 We often see blogs and websites that are entirely focused on technology when it comes to information security.
 The aforementioned is okay as long as readers see that the focus of an InfoSec blog or website is technology.
 A famous example is Matthew Green’s blog, “A Few Thoughts on Cryptographic Engineering.”
 He focuses on cryptography, and we likely never look for information security awareness on his blog.

 However, some blogs are telling you that information security is only about technology.
 According to these blogs and websites, InfoSec means algorithms, cryptography, configuration, network protocols, and so on.
 The authors never talk about people, processes, organization, risk management, security controls, incident response, disaster recovery, etc. They ignore other significant aspects of information security or actively tell their readers that these aspects are useless.